WebDevLuke/OrionBP/README.md

   <div class="grid4"></div>
 </div>
 ```
 This is a basic 4/4/4 grid which doesn't change.
-When you start a new row, you need to add a `clear` class.
+When starting a new row, you need to add a `clear` class.

 [[View this example]](http://codepen.io/lukedidit/pen/pyzdXx)